Orthognathic (Jaw) Surgery SERVICES IN CHARLOTTE & THE CAROLINAS, INCLUDING GASTONIA, ROCK HILL, GREENVILLE, SC, SIMPSONVILLE, CONCORD & LAKE NORMAN

 Orthognathic (adj: or·thog·nath·ic) surgery, commonly called jaw surgery is a procedure to correct deformities of the jaw and the associated malocclusion.

 Whenever a jaw and bite abnormality is severe enough that orthodontics alone cannot correct the problem, surgery is often necessary.
-In this type of case the orthodontist moves the upper teeth into their best position in relation to the upper jaw and the lower teeth into the best position in relation to the lower jaw.
+In this type of case, the orthodontist moves the upper teeth into their best position in relation to the upper jaw and the lower teeth into the best position in relation to the lower jaw.
 Surgery is then necessary to correct the position of either the upper jaw, lower jaw or both.
 After the jaws are repositioned, the orthodontist is then able to properly finish the bite into the best possible relationship.
-Surgery may also be helpful as an adjunct to orthodontic treatment to enhance the long term results of orthodontic treatment, and to shorten the overall time necessary to complete treatment.
+Surgery may also be helpful to supplement and enhance the long term results of orthodontic treatment.
+It may also shorten the overall time necessary to complete treatment.

 Benefits of Jaw Surgery

 Surgical placement of the upper or lower jaws into the proper position may often result in a more pleasing facial appearance, correcting overbites, underbites, crossbites and open bites.

 When surgery is performed on the jaws, the ability to breathe is frequently improved.
 This type of surgery often greatly improves problems associated with sleep apnea which can cause or be associated with other serious medical problems.